KingsGambitLab/Lecture_Notes/Akash Articles/Regex_pending.md

 ![enter image description here](https://lh3.googleusercontent.com/YGfz9u58rRKD0ABrSKDv7ZJOEMaIMGdFWgJWGGNzCFNakCtfAZVk1UEm7mBS4lIX1LFXoV420cmY=s1600)

 As you can see it matches "Reg" in the text.
-Similarly, what will be the match for pattern **"Ex"** in the same text above?
+Similarly, what will be the match for "Ex" in the same text above?

 ![enter image description here](https://lh3.googleusercontent.com/LkJXO79wn08dvgX5Q2JXHtyN7MW38AeNdV7fjG6lk7MNsiamx9iOekEGQg-WS9OLQMWxBuspjSkh=s1600)